-Cleaning Critical GMP Areas including Clean rooms
+RFID Tags in Critical GMP Areas including Clean rooms

 Organizations have to apply well defined GMP practices in Clean rooms and labs in order to maintain particulate and pathogen free environments.
 There are formal requirements and guidelines for food, drug, medical device and cosmetics manufacturing such that sanitized conditions are maintained.
 There are several cleaning standards including the ISO14644 and the Federal Standard 209E standards.
-This can bring up some unique challenges when it comes to tracking assets inside these areas.
+Such standards can bring up some unique challenges when it comes to tracking assets inside these areas.
 Since they are operated under strict guidelines, they are subject to several cleaning methodologies.
 Some of the common SOPs (standard operating procedures) include chemical wipe downs, autoclaving etc.

-Further, in case a fixed RFID infrastructure is needed in clean rooms, the readers, antenna, cables etc. need to be situated in appropriate configurations such that they deliver the required performance, but at the same time, are able to tolerate the environment.
+Further, in case a fixed RFID reader infrastructure is needed in clean rooms, the readers, antenna, cables etc. need to be situated in appropriate configurations such that they deliver the required performance, but at the same time, are able to tolerate the environment.
 This can be challenging, but is well within the AssetPulse wheelhouse.